redhat-developer/vscode-openshift-tools/USAGE_DATA.md

 #### OpenShift: Login

-In addition to command's usage data (see above) `Login` command also reports:
+In addition to generic command's usage data (see above) `Login` command also reports:

 * openshift_version - cluster's OpenShift version (if can be accessed by the current user)
 * kubernetes_version - cluster's Kubernetes version